 - Approximately 2,957 North Shore Community College students are eligible for this grant.

-- As of May 19, 2020, 450 North Shore Community College students have received Cares Act funding.
+- As of July 1, 2020, 689 North Shore Community College students have received Cares Act Funding.

 - Students who submit a CARES application, are Title IV eligible and registered for the spring and/or summer are eligible to receive funds.
 Amounts are determined based on enrolled credits.